jaimederringer/human_behavior_genetics/docs/editing_good_bad_improve_followup.md

-# Good, Bad, Improve, Follow-Up Activity Summary
+# Good, Bad, Improve, Follow-Up Editing Checklist

 These are common things you identified in Week 9 when comparing a popular press write up to its original empirical article.
 Use this list as a source of ideas for what to pay attention to when editing your paper.